rushikesh328/Task_07_Decision_Making/Prompt_log.md

 - Robustness checks by removing top performers.

 **Used/Modified:**
-Implemented bootstrap function in `analysis.py` and reported CIs.
+Implemented bootstrap function in `Analysis.ipynb` and reported CIs.

 ---